bayalievu/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

-Exploratory visualization of the data set and bar chart showing how the data samples spread are in the ipython notebook file in the github repository.
+Exploratory visualization of the data set and bar chart showing how the data samples spread are in the ipython notebook file in cells 3 and 12.

 ### Design and Test a Model Architecture